kellenwiltshire/fliptheshow/README.md

 ## Lessons Learned

-The site was designed with NextJS and TailwindCSS.
+The site was designed with NextJS and Emotion Styled Components.
 The site was a good lesson on how to format tables with lots of information to look good on multiple screen sizes.

 ## Features

 Users are able to sort and filter the cards that are returned from the MLB The Show API to determine what the best cards are to buy and sell for maximum profit.